Updated: Jul 17

 A colorful gorgeous chickpea or lentil salad is an eating delight.
 This bright and vibrant mixture is one of the foods you can't resist eating.
 The best part of this delicious salad is you can have it any time of the day.
 Take a cup of soaked and cooked lentil /bean of your choice.
-Add some greens and herbs, fresh veggies rich in Vitamin C and A, fruits of your choice, add crunchy nuts and iron-rich dried fruits, add lemon-based dressing, and Iron-rich, delicious, nutritious meal is ready.
+Add some greens and herbs, fresh veggies rich in Vitamin C and A, fruits of your choice, crunchy nuts and iron-rich dried fruits, lemon-based dressing, and an Iron-rich, delicious, nutritious meal is ready.

 Chickpea- 1 cup (Soaked overnight and cooked)

 Cashew – 2 tbsp. ( broken in pieces)

 Pepitas – 2 tbsp.

 Cilantro- ¼ cup ( chopped)